Production & Terms

 - The Company may modify these terms and conditions as needed.

 - Prepayment is required to purchase books.
 Any persons buying books, hereinafter referred to as the Purchaser, can make payment by Visa®, MasterCard®, Discover®, check, cash, or money order.
 Credit card orders placed online will be charged immediately.
+If an order is lost in transit which contains cash, the Company is not liable for lost cash reimbursement.

 - If credit cards or checks are declined, the Company will contact the Purchaser to procure payment, but reserves the right to not fulfill Purchaser’s order.
-If Purchaser cancels order, Purchaser will be liable for any actual costs in preparation or production of order.
+If Purchaser cancels order, Purchaser will be liable for any actual costs in preparation or production of order

 - The Company reserves the right to change prices at its discretion.
 Prices will be posted on the web site.